Check the Apps & Aviation section for pictures and videos of my flying down under!

 AND: to fly in and out a security controlled airport, you need to hold a so-called ASIC (aviation security identification card).
 This card signifies that you have undergone a security check.
 You do have two options for your flying in Australia now:

-• Only use non-security-controlled airports
+• Only use non-security-controlled airports (you still need an AVID)

 • Obtain an ASIC